What Would You Do?

 Every adult, regardless of their financial or family situation, needs some type of basic estate and incapacity planning.
 However, if you have children, have ever been divorced, are remarried, are a senior citizen, are in a same-sex relationship, own a business, or have a large estate, the need for planning becomes even more important.

 No one wants to think about death or incapacity.
 But putting together a plan is probably easier than you think and will give you and your loved ones great peace of mind.
 Your estate plan should be customized to your specific needs and desires.
 A typical initial consultation will last an hour or more and we'll spend that time reviewing your personal and family situation, assets and wishes.
 I want to get to know my clients and their individual needs.
 Be very leery of attorneys and services that will offer you inexpensive forms and template based solutions; you're probably getting the same plan the person who walked in the door before you picked up.
-Here are a few of the documents I typically prepare for clients as part of a comprehensive estate plan:

 Want More Information?